 Lisa Bowlin Hobbs is a board-certified Civil Appellate lawyer and Founding Member of the premier appellate boutique, Kuhn Hobbs PLLC.

 Lisa became known across Texas when, at the age of 30, she was picked by the Texas Supreme Court as its first ever General Counsel.
 In this capacity, she provided legal advice to Texas’ highest civil court on a broad range of matters and held primary responsibility for the Chief Justice’s administrative duties.
 Prior to serving as General Counsel, she was the Court’s Rules Attorney.

 These unique experiences within the Texas judiciary are apparent in Lisa’s work in private practice.
 She prides herself in her judicial-centered approach to appellate advocacy.
 And her insight into the judicial process allows for innovative appellate strategy that makes clients return to her for advice again and again.

 Lisa is a member of the Texas Supreme Court Advisory Committee and the Texas Access to Justice Commission, Rules and Legislative Committee.
 She also serves on the editorial board of The Advocate, a quarterly publication of the Litigation Section of the State Bar of Texas.
 She is a Trustee of the Texas Appellate Hall of Fame and a Board Member of the Austin Bar Association’s Civil Litigation Section.
-Lisa has taught Texas Civil Procedure at the University of Texas School of Law, and Media Law at Houston Baptist University.
+Lisa has taught Texas Civil Procedure at the University of Texas School of Law and Media Law at Houston Baptist University.